Learn More

 Considering Offshore Investment Opportunities

-Dubai is among the most popular investment destinations for expats, as it provides a wide array of investment opportunities for both UAE residents and non-residents and doesn’t impose taxes on investment growth.
+Dubai is among the most popular investment destinations for expats, as it offers a broad range of investment opportunities for both UAE residents and non-residents and doesn’t impose taxes on investment growth.

 Although UK non-residents are exempt from tax on foreign investment gains, if you are still a UK tax resident after moving to Dubai or you return to the UK and regain your UK tax residency, the gains will be taxable in the UK.